FifthTry/kameri-service/README.md

 This repository contains Kameri service.
 This service written in Django.

-- $ git cone the repository and cd to repository

 # How To Run This Service
 - Install python and `git cli` then follow the below steps using terminal
 ```shell